square/keywhiz/README.md

 # Keywhiz

-Keywhiz is a file-based secret management and distribution system.
+Keywhiz is a system for distributing and managing secrets.
 For more information, see the [the website][1].

 ## Contributing